 - Alopecia Areata, an autoimmune disorder causes children to lose hair in circular patches; and can ultimately cause complete baldness.
 Alopecia areata cannot be treated; however, the hair may re-grow in about 1 year.

 - Traction Alopecia is a common cause of reduced hair growth and hair loss in toddlers, especially in girls.
-Too much of styling of the hair causes a toddler’s hair to fall out, resulting in poor hair growth.

 - Nutritional deficiencies trigger poor hair growth in children.
 Deficiencies of protein, vitamin B, zinc and vitamin A are important factors.